 Health benefits in New York

 In New York, there is no state law that requires employers to offer health insurance to their employees.
 However, when employers voluntarily extend group health care to their employees, state law does require that the plans cover certain “mandated benefits.”
 These include emergency services, diabetic equipment, mammography screening, and prostate cancer screening.
 For a full list of mandated benefits, visit the state Department of Financial Services website.
+This includes small employers utilizing plans offered by insurance carriers.

 New York employers covered under the federal Affordable Care Act (ACA) must extend health insurance to employees under the clause known as “employer shared responsibility.”
 That means any employer with 50 or more full-time employees (called an “applicable large employer” or ALE) must provide affordable minimum essential coverage to full-time employees and their dependents.